Monday, June 15, 2009

 a tone of celebration of theatre rather than a competition.
 In recent years, the Tonys

-have taken on tranny nominating and awarding practices, often with loud shows
+have taken on nominating and awarding practices, often with loud shows

 winning over meatier, artistic fare.